 For this recipe, Wesley handled almost everything.
 He washed and prepared all of our fruit, added in the yogurt and blended everything in our awesome Ninja blender.

 From experience making smoothie bowls, I’ve learned to make my smoothie thick if I don’t want my toppings to sink at all.
 And since the point of this smoothie bowl is to show off a heart shape, I definitely didn’t want to add any ice or liquid.
+(I recommend checking out how to make a thick smoothie for even more tips.)

 For my heart shaped cutter, I went into my cooking cutter collection.
 I have this Wilton 101 Cooking Cutter Set which had the perfect size for my bowl.
 This is a seriously great deal at less than $10 with free prime shipping.
 It works great for crafts and various projects.